ubuntu-dev/Vivaldi/README.md

 * `equals(x)`, `unequal(x)`&mdash; Returns `true` if `x` is a String equal in value to `self`, and `false` otherwise (vice versa for `unequal`).
 * `less(x)`, `greater(x)`, `less_equals(x)`, `greater_equals(x)`&mdash; Return
-  the result of the appropriate lexographical comparsion between `self` and String `x`.
+  the result of the appropriate lexicographical comparison between `self` and String `x`.

 #### Chars ####